Gaius-Augustus/Augustus/docs/INSTALL.md

   - switch off MySQL usage by setting `MYSQL = false` in [common.mk](../common.mk)
   - or install package `libmysql++-dev`
   - or as non-root user install package archives into a specified directory (beware of further recursive dependencies at link and runtime)
-    - execute (replace the archives mentioned here with the ones for your system/architecture)
+    - execute (replace the archives mentioned here with the ones necessary for your system/architecture)

             mkdir /your/path/to/mysql
             cd /your/path/to/mysql